 Visit VDH’s COVID-19 Treatment webpage for more information.

-Long COVID is also known as post-COVID conditions.
-Long COVID consists of a variety of symptoms that can last for weeks or months after first being infected with the SARS-CoV-2 virus that causes COVID-19.
+Long COVID is also known as post-COVID conditions (PCC), post-acute sequelae of COVID-19 (PASC), and other terms.
+Long COVID consists of a variety of symptoms that can last for weeks, months, or years after first being infected with the SARS-CoV-2 virus that causes COVID-19.

 Long COVID can happen to anyone who has had COVID-19, even if their illness was mild, or even if they had no symptoms when they were first infected.
 People with long COVID may report different combinations of the following symptoms.
 Please note that the list below is not an all-inclusive list of symptoms that have been reported by patients with long-COVID.